breuner/elbencho/docs/usage/help-all.md

   --csvfile arg           Path to file for end results in csv format.
 This way,
                           results can be imported e.g. into MS Excel.
 If the file exists, results will be appended.
 (See also "--livecsv" for progress results in csv format.)
+                          (Default: Store in "/var/tmp" under a subdir that contains the username.)
   --cufile                Use cuFile API for reads/writes to/from GPU memory,
                           also known as GPUDirect Storage (GDS).
   --cufiledriveropen      Explicitly initialize cuFile lib and open the